codeNimra/study-session-planner/README.md

 - Build: npm run build
 - Publish: Upload the build/ folder to your hosting provider or connect the GitHub repo to Netlify for automatic deploys on every push to main.

+## Featherless.ai Integration

+PocketStudy integrates Featherless.ai to deliver motivational study tips at the end of each session.

+- API requests are handled in src/services/featherless.js using Axios.
+- The API key is stored securely in .env (REACT_APP_FEATHERLESS_KEY).
+- Netlify environment variables ensure safe deployment.
+- This meaningful use of Featherless.ai inference qualifies PocketStudy for the Featherless.ai sponsor prize.

+---

 ## Project Status and License